nickmeldrum/nickmeldrumdotcom/README.md

 ### After go live:

  * look at progressively upgrading to nicer downloadable font (without compromising initial render times)
+ * add a booklist?
+ * add a project list?
  * get twitter plugin in
  * get proper color scheme - base link colors/ other site colors/ favicon and brand logo on them
  * older/newer, next/prev - are they in the right direction? (check medium?)